ariebovenberg/snug/README.rst

       >>> query.send(snug.Response(200, b'...'))
       StopIteration({"description": "My first repository on Github!", ...})

+5. **Swappable authentication**.
+Queries aren't tied to a session or credentials.
-5. *Swappable authentication*.
-Different credentials can be used to execute the same query:
+   Use different credetials to execute the same query:

    .. code-block:: python